core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 --- abstract

-YANG Schema Item iDentifiers (SID) are used to identify different YANG items when encoded in CBOR.
+YANG Schema Item iDentifiers (SID) are used to identify different YANG items using a numeric identifier.
 This document defines the registration and assignment processes of SIDs.
 To enable the implementation of these processes, this document also defines a file format used to persist and publish assigned SIDs.

 --- middle